solana-mobile/solana-mobile-doc-site/docs/reference/overview.md

 import Card from "../../src/components/Card" import CardLayout from "../../src/layouts/CardLayout"

-Explore the API references for the various client libraries that are used by the Solana Mobile Stack.
+Explore the API references for the various libraries that are used in the Solana Mobile Stack.

 ## Mobile Wallet Adapter
 See the API for the various client libraries implemented for [Mobile Wallet Adapter](/getting-started/overview#mobile-wallet-adapter).

 <CardLayout autoFitEnabled={false}>
     <SmallCard
-        to="/reference/typescript"
+        to="/reference/typescript/mobile-wallet-adapter"
         header={{
             label: "Typescript",
             translateId: "typescript-reference",